 Flax linen bedding durability is due to the tensile strength of the flax fibers, the higher moisture absorbency rate of the plant as well as the naturally occurring hypoallergenic quality.
 Dry spinning during the manufacturing process leaves the yarn softer, smoother, stronger and heavier –making it ideal for use in upholstery, tents or other heavy apparel fiber.

 If maintained and cared for properly, linen can potentially last many decades.
 Traditionally, families would pass their flax linen bedding and tableware down from generation to generation as an heirloom items.
-We should consider high-quality linen bed sheets and duvet covers an investment rather than a cost.
+We should consider high-quality linen bed sheets and duvet covers as an investment rather than a cost.
+We spend more time in bed then any other single place in our world.
+When you look at it that way it's a no brainier.
+Our mother always told us to spend more on bedding and less on shoes :)

 The more you wash and use the flax linen, the softer it becomes.
 Western home makers have grown accustomed to using high heat to dry clothes.
 Linen fabric can be air dried to avoid wrinkling.
 In fact, you can virtually eliminate all wrinkles if flax linen is placed on the bed slightly damp.

-What’s more is that linen is highly resistant to moths and carpet beetles, and resists most dirt and stains due to the nature of the weave.
-It is not predisposed to linting or piling.
+What’s more is that linen is highly resistant to bed bugs, moths carpet beetles, and resists most dirt.
+The Itlooser weaves allows for stains to more likely be removed from the textile.
+Linen fabric is not predisposed to linting or piling with use or washing because the yarn is stronger.
 Unlike other expensive fabrics, there is no need to dry clean, simply machine wash.
-To refresh your flax linen bedding, all steam, as we mentioned above, linen takes well to moisture.
+To refresh your flax linen bedding, steam, as mentioned above, linen takes well to moisture.

 This is primarily because of how durable, airflow-friendly and climatically versatile it is.
 However, it’s also because of how effortlessly stylish the fabric and texture giving your bedroom a vintage boho chic look.
 Vegetable dies take superbly to the linen fabric, producing rich and in-depth colors that do not bleed into the rest of your wash.